Pete Sanstol: Early life and amateur career

-Early professional boxing career
+Professional boxing career

 Pete Sanstol embarked on a professional career in 1926.
 After winning his professional debut against the British boxing veteran Bert Gallard in Oslo, Sanstol was invited by Max Schmeling's manager to train in Berlin.
 After Sanstol left Norway in the mid-1920s, he only occasionally returned.

-On July 13, 1926 Sanstol defeated Harry Stein, than the Flyweight Champion of Germany, in Berlin at Luna Park in a four-round newspaper decision.
+On July 13, 1926 Sanstol defeated Harry Stein, then the Flyweight Champion of Germany, in Berlin at Luna Park in a four-round newspaper decision.
 The source, BOX-SPORT reported that Sanstol won the decision decisively.

-Bout with Andre Dedieu in Paris, January 1927
+Bout with Andre Dedieu in Paris

 Winning all his bouts in Germany, Sanstol moved on to Paris where he fought at least through February 1927.
 On January 24, 1927, he met the well known Andre Dedieu at the Central Sporting Club in Paris, winning in a third-round technical knockout.
 Some observers in Paris compared him to French boxing champion, Georges Carpentier.
 Discovered in Paris by American manager Lew Burston (1896–1969), Sanstol was brought to New York around mid-1927, where he graduated from the club preliminaries to become the most sought after bantam in the eastern United States and Canada.

-Bouts with Joey Scalfano, August, October 1930
+Bouts with Joey Scalfano

 On October 22, 1930, Sanstol fought a tough ten-round draw against Joey Scalfano at Madison Square Garden that was "nip and tuck for the entire ten rounds", and a great crowd pleaser.
 Sanstol later described it as one of his toughest fights.
 There were no knockdowns in the bout and the fighting was fast-paced and frenzied.
 Scalfaro's left eye was completed closed for the last two rounds and his blows often missed their mark.
 Sanstol had previously lost to Scalfaro on August 6, 1930 at Madison Square Garden in a ten-round points decision.
 Scalfaro was known as the only boxer to score a knock down of the Black Cuban champion Kid Chocolate in North America.